gnulib/dynmi-lib/README.md

 	static int publish(RedisConnection& conn, const char* channelName, const char* message);
 ```

-## Channel Discrete Message Queue
+## Channel Discrete Message Queue (`CdMQ`)
+Library provides a special message queue implementation, that can be used to implement parallel processing of multiple sessions simultaneously by different instances of the application.

+> A session is defined as a series of related messages that need to be handled in the order they are created/recieved

-Library provides a special message queue implementation, that can used for implementing message passing between different instances of the application while maintaining the natural `sequential` order in which messages for each session are delivered for processing.
-Messages from the queue can be retrieved using synchronously, or a callback can be registered to receive messages asynchronously.
+`CdMQ` allows message passing between different instances of the application while maintaining the natural _sequential order_ of the messages for each session as they are delivered for processing.
+Messages from the queue can be retrieved either by polling in a non blocking synchronous call, or asynchronoushly by registering a callback method.
 * insert a message for a named channel of a specific application with session specific tag into the queue
 ```
 	// add a message at the back of the named queue